David Marshall (Singaporean politician): 1955 general election

 The Sunday Times reporting on the LF's victory on 3 April 1955, with Marshall slated to serve as the chief minister.

-The 1955 general election's Nomination Day was on 28 February, and the LF fielded 17 out of the 79 candidates participating in the election; the other parties included the PP, the PAP, the Democratic Party (DP), the UMNO–Malay Union (MU)–Malayan Chinese Association (MCA) alliance, the Labour Party, and 10 independents.
+The 1955 general election's nomination day was on 28 February, and the LF fielded 17 out of the 79 candidates participating in the election.
 Marshall chose to specifically contest in PP leader Tan's constituency as he wanted to confront his and the PP's views, which was shown in his speeches where he frequently spoke of self-governance and anti-colonialism.
-Throughout his campaign, his opponents brought up his previous affiliations and views on income tax and land, to which he stated did not reflect his current, more socialist views.

-Despite not having agreed earlier with the PAP, the PAP and LF had a mutual understanding of not fielding candidates in each other's constituencies.
-The PAP themselves stated that in constituencies with none of their candidates, the vote should go to the LF.
-Marshall later stated on the PAP's anti-British and self-governance views that it was "impractical though desirable", with their need for hasty self-governance "going a little too fast".
-During the campaign period, The Singapore Free Press described Cairnhill Constituency as where "high political issues [were] on trial", with Marshall, PP's Tan, and DP's Tan Khiang Khoo all contesting there.
-Marshall held several rallies at Empress Place, along with visiting local constituents.
-He also frequently challenged Tan to debates.
+Despite having disagreed earlier with the PAP, the PAP and LF had a mutual understanding of not fielding candidates in each other's constituencies.
+The PAP themselves stated that, in constituencies with none of their candidates, the vote should go to the LF.
+During the campaign period, The Singapore Free Press described Cairnhill Constituency as where "high political issues [were] on trial".

 The results of the election were announced on 3 April, with the LF winning the most seats with 10.
 The PP performed poorly, with 18 of their 22 candidates being unsuccessful, including Tan.
-Although the LF won the majority of seats, Lee Kuan Yew won the largest majority in a constituency.
+Although the LF won the majority of seats, the PAP's Lee Kuan Yew won the largest majority in a constituency.
 Marshall himself was surprised by the results and he received congratulations from Lee and Tan; the former pledged cooperation with Marshall and his government.
 He was also, as the LF's leader, named as the first chief minister.
-In Cairnhill, Marshall was elected with 3,305 votes as compared to Tan of PP's 2,530 and Tan of DP's 1,111.
-The results of the election were also unexpected by governor Nicoll, who had speculated that the pro-British PP would have won ten seats, with five seats each for the remaining parties.
+In Cairnhill, Marshall was elected with 3,305 votes.
+The results of the election were unexpected by governor Nicoll, who had speculated that the pro-British PP would have won ten seats, with five seats each for the remaining parties.